sriramcu/segregate_by_date/README.md

 ```

 ### 2. Merge folders (irreversible)
-This is used to combine the results of separate executions of segregator.py, for example merging files of 2018/May/, etc.
+This is used to combine the results of separate executions of segregator.py, for example merging files of 2018/May/ in different parent directories, etc.
-(Work in progress).

-### 3. Recursively move all files inside subdirectory tree (irreversible)

-This is similar to shutil.copytree, however it preserves the directory structure, which would consist of empty directories to remind the user of the original file classification.
-These files are stored in different sub directories at different levels.
-We may use this program if it is necessary for all files to be at the same directory level; such as showing pictures on a TV by pressing next button on the remote without having to navigate to another directory.

 (Work in progress).